Coffee House Press

 There are presently no open calls for submissions.

 Since Coffee House Press produces relatively few titles each year, our books reflect the individual tastes of our small staff.
 CHP looks for writing that takes risks in terms of form and content and that pushes the boundaries of what literature is, what it can do, and who it belongs to.
 CHP currently publishes sixteen to eighteen trade titles annually.

 2. Extraneous materials (i.e., marketing proposals, promotional materials, sample layouts, praise sheets for previous titles) are not necessary and will not aid your submission's chances of acceptance.

-3. All submissions should include page numbers on every page and be sent as a .doc or .pdf.
+4. All submissions should include page numbers on every page and be sent as a .doc or .pdf.

 7. The review process for full-length manuscripts can take up to 4–6 months, or longer in some instances.
 Manuscripts that seem appropriate for CHP are given several careful reads, and the final decision rests with our publisher.
 We empathize with your anticipation and appreciate your patience when submitting your manuscript.